 This homemade Thin Mint Cookies recipe delivers a crispy chocolate cookie with mint chocolate topping in every bite.
 In fact, these thin mints cookies are unique because this recipe is made vegan (dairy-free and egg-free) but tastes just as good as the original thin mint recipe.

-Let me begin by saying I don’t have anything against the Girl Scouts.
+Let me begin by saying I have nothing against the Girl Scouts.
 They seem like a fine organization.

 Yes, it’s true I was a Campfire Girl.
 The two organizations are like opposing universities.
 They have similar goals, but people are usually loyal to one or the other.